Sian Gibson and David Walliams to star in Cinderella Christmas special

 This Christmas, Sian Gibson and David Walliams will play Cinderella and Prince Charming in Cinderella: After Ever After, a comedy about life beyond the fairy tale.

-The 60-minute family special for Sky One finds Cinderella beginning to question if rushing into marriage was a good idea.
+The 60-minute family special for Sky1 finds Cinderella beginning to question if rushing into marriage was a good idea.

 In the festive film, Cinderella will fight to save The King, played by stage and screen legend Sir Tom Courtenay (Unforgotten, Billy Liar), from her evil Stepmother, Madame Blackheart (Olivier Award-winner Celia Imrie).